-If you're one of those people who thinks that Microsoft's Windows Defender provides adequate security to protect your business, then let me tell you now, you're wrong.
+If you're one of those people who think that Microsoft's Windows Defender provides adequate security to protect your business, then let me tell you now, you're wrong.

-SysFix are a UK partner of eSet cyber security, and from just a mere £4.78 per device per month, not only do you receive a highly dependable security suite, it also comes fully managed too.
+SysFix is a UK partner of eSet cybersecurity, and from just a mere £4.78 per device per month, not only do you receive a highly dependable security suite, but it also comes fully managed too.
 That means we're alerted when a user downloads a virus and can take action on your behalf.
 We can spot trends so you can focus on training staff to prevent them from putting your systems at risk.
 We also manage all necessary updates and block and wipe any mobile devices which may have been lost.

-The black antennae shown in the image connects to the mobile phone signal to the 4G network, whilst the white antennae provide wireless internet on your normal FTTC (fibre) or ADSL2+ (broadband) connection.
+The black antennae shown in the image connects to the mobile phone signal to the 4G network, whilst the white antennae provide wireless internet on your normal FTTC (